-According to state law, any group of 300 or more adult citizens may apply to register a new religious community or church through a written application to the MOJ.
-Other requirements for registration include the development of a statute defining the method of religious practice and a petition for establishment with the signatures of at least 30 founders.
+According to law, any group of 300 or more adult citizens may apply to register a new religious community or church through a written application to the MOJ.
+Requirements for registration include presenting statutes that define the method of religious practice and a petition for establishment with the signatures of at least 30 founders.
 The ministry must issue a decision within 30 days of receipt of the application.
 The law stipulates the ministry may deny the application for registration if it concludes the content and manner of worship may be “contrary to legal order, public morale, or is damaging to the life and health or other rights and freedoms of believers and citizens.”
 A group may appeal a negative decision to the BiH Council of Ministers.
 The law allows registered religious communities to establish their own suborganizations, which may operate without restriction.

 The law states no new church or religious community may be founded bearing the same or similar name as an existing church or religious community.
 The law also states no one may use the symbols, insignia, or attributes of a church or a religious community without its consent.

-A concordat between the BiH government and the Holy See recognizes the public juridical personality of the Catholic Church and grants a number of rights, including to establish educational and charitable institutions, carry out religious education in public or private schools, and officially recognize Catholic holidays.
-The commission for implementation of the concordat comprises five members from the government and five from the Holy See.
-A similar agreement exists between the BiH government and the SOC, but the parties have not established a commission for implementation of the concordat.
+A concordat between the BiH government and the Holy See recognizes the public juridical personality of the Catholic Church and grants a number of rights, including to establish educational and charitable institutions and carry out religious education in public or private schools, and it officially recognizes Catholic holidays.
+The government and the Catholic Church created a commission to implement the concordat.
+A similar agreement exists between the BiH government and the SOC, and a commission to implement it was created in September.

 The state recognizes the IC as the sole supreme institutional religious authority for all Muslims in the country, including immigrants and refugees, as well as for Bosniaks and other Muslim nationals living outside the country who accept the IC’s authority.
 According to the law, no Islamic group may register with the MOJ or open a mosque without the permission of the IC.

 The laws of the Federation and RS, as well as those of all 10 cantons, affirm the right of every citizen to religious education.
-The laws allow a representative of each of the officially registered religious communities to assume responsibility for teaching religious studies in public and private preschools, primary, and secondary schools, and universities if there is sufficient demand.
+The laws allow a representative of each of the officially registered religious communities to assume responsibility for teaching religious studies in public and private preschools, primary and secondary schools, and universities if there is sufficient demand.
 Children from groups that are a minority in a school are entitled to religious education only when there are 18 or more students from that religious group in one class.
-Religious communities select and train their respective religious education teachers.
-These individuals are employees of the schools where they teach, but they receive accreditation from the religious body governing the curriculum.
+Religious communities select and train their respective religious education teachers, who are employees of the schools where they teach, although they receive accreditation from the religious body governing the curriculum.

 The IC, SOC, and Catholic Church develop and approve religious curricula across the country.
 Public schools offer religious education in a school’s majority religion, with some exceptions.

-In the Federation’s five Bosniak-majority cantons, primary and secondary schools offer Islamic religious instruction as a twice-weekly course or students may take a course in ethics.
+In the Federation’s five Bosniak-majority cantons, primary and secondary schools offer Islamic religious instruction as a twice-weekly course, or students may take a course in ethics.
 In cantons with Croat majorities, Croat students in primary and secondary schools may attend an elective Catholic religion course twice a week or take a course in ethics.
 In the five primary and 10 secondary Catholic schools spread throughout the Federation and the RS that do not have Croat majorities, parents may choose either an elective Catholic religion course or a course in ethics.
 The Sarajevo Canton Ministry of Education offers Orthodox and Protestant religious education in addition to classes offered to the Muslim and Catholic communities.
-In September the RS Ministry of Education introduced elective religious education in secondary schools.
+The RS Ministry of Education offers elective religious education in secondary schools.